YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    $ mupip integ -subscript="^Parrots" yottadb.dat

-This example performs a MUPIP INTEG operation on the global variable ^Parrots in the database file yottadb.dat.
+This example performs a MUPIP INTEG operation on the global variable :code:`^Parrots` in the database file yottadb.dat.

 Example:

 .. code-block:: bash

-   $ mupip integ -subscript="^Amsterdam(100)":"^Bolivia(""Chimes"")" -region DEFAULT
+   $ mupip integ -subscript='"^Amsterdam(100)"':'"^Bolivia(""Chimes"")"' -region DEFAULT

-This example performs a MUPIP INTEG operation all global variables greater than or equal to ^Amsterdam (100) and less than or equal to ^Bolivia("Chimes") in the default region(s).
+This example performs a MUPIP INTEG operation on all global variable nodes/keys greater than or equal to :code:`^Amsterdam(100)` and less than or equal to :code:`^Bolivia("Chimes")` in the DEFAULT region.

 .. note::
    To specify a literal in the command string, use two double quotation marks for example, ^b(""c"").